Diffuse versus square-well confining potentials in modelling $A$@C$_{60}$ atoms: Introduction

-The potential $U_{\rm SWP}(r)$, however, is discontinuous at its boarders.
-A possible emergence of qualitative and, especially, quantitative artifacts, associated with said discontinuity, in calculated photoionization cross sections of, and photoelectron angular-asymmetries from, $A$@C$_{60}$ atoms has not been detailed in literature except for a couple of brief remarks dropped on the subject in passing in Refs.~\cite{Fourier1,Wendin}.
-In particular, it is because of the lack of such knowledge that some authors, see, e.g., Ref.~\cite{Prudente}, have recently proposed to discard the square-well-potential modeling of the C$_{60}$ cage on grounds of discontinuity of the potential, and replace it by a Gaussian-function-like model potential.
-This proposition, we argue, is wrong.
-The proposed potential continuously changes strongly everywhere inside the C$_{60}$ cage, thereby having no compact boarders.
+The potential $U_{\rm SWP}(r)$, however, is discontinuous at its borders.
+A possible emergence of qualitative and, especially, quantitative artifacts in calculated $A$@C$_{60}$ spectra, due to said discontinuity, in calculated photoionization cross sections has not been detailed in literature except for a couple of brief remarks dropped on the subject in passing \cite{Fourier1,Wendin}.
+In particular, it is because of the lack of such knowledge that it has recently been proposed \cite{Prudente} to replace the square-well potential modelling of the C$_{60}$ by a smooth Gaussian-function-like model potential.
+However, the latter continuously changes strongly everywhere inside the C$_{60}$ cage, thereby having no compact borders.
 This contradicts a recent Fourier imaging study of the experimental C$_{60}$ photoionization cross section \cite{Fourier2}.
-From the study, the fact that the C$_{60}$ has well-defined, sharp boarders is obvious.
-In short, following the logic line of Ref.~\cite{Fourier1,Fourier2}, photoionization of an atomic cluster occurs with the greatest probability where the cluster's potential changes sharply.
+The study shows that C$_{60}$ has well-defined, compact borders.
+In short, following the logic line of \cite{Fourier1,Fourier2}, photoionization of an atomic cluster occurs with the greatest probability where the cluster's potential changes sharply.
 This is obvious from the acceleration form gage for a dipole photoionization amplitude, $D$, namely, $D \propto (\psi_{f}|\Delta_{r}V(r)|\psi_{i})$.
-On grounds of this, the Fourier imaging study \cite{Fourier2} of the experimental C$_{60}$ photoionization cross section \cite{Kilcoyne} has proven that spherical boundaries of C$_{60}$ are rather sharp.
-Hence, the C$_{60}$ potential should be reminiscent of a square-well potential $U_{\rm SWP}(r)$, to a good approximation, rather than a soft Gaussian-function-like potential peaked at the C$_{60}$ mid-wall.
+Based on this, it was determined \cite{Fourier2} that C$_{60}$ has sharp borders rather than soft borders.
+Correspondingly, the assumption for a Gaussian-function-like potential of C$_{60}$ is incorrect.